 And the numbers speak for themselves: according to the 2019 Boutique Hotel Report, boutique establishments are one of the fastest-growing segments in the US hospitality industry, achieving US$20 billion in revenue in 2018 alone.
 If your hotel is a hidden gem and you can offer your guests a unique, experiential stay, then marketing yourself to this niche group might be helpful for you.

 Similarly, if your establishment is located close to an airport, then highlighting this to potential guests could do more for you than you might think.
 According to Travel Weekly, annual global air passenger counts are due to double to 7 billion people by 2034.
 As a result, we are seeing the development of what’s known as ‘airport cities’, whereby airports are no longer just transit hubs but rather shopping, leisure and business destinations in their own right.

 Airport hotels are also more than just a ‘stopover’ for corporate travellers.
 The ‘bleisure’ trend, in which business travellers incorporate an element of leisure into their work trips, has seen an increase in the number of nights a hotel gets booked for.
 According to a recent survey, 75% of respondents said they had extended business trips for leisure purposes, in most cases multiple times in a year.

 How to market your hotel to niche segments

 Now that you have an idea of the type of niche markets that you can tap into to promote your hotel, the question arises of how to best target those segments.
 At HotelREZ, we promote our member hotels through a variety of marketing campaigns and on our HO chain code, which is visible to thousands of agencies worldwide and targeted niche markets on the GDS.
-In 2018, our niche rates programme yielded in an excess of 20,000 reservations and over US$4 million in revenue for participating hotels.
+In 2018, our niche rates programme yielded tens of thousands of reservations and millions of USD in revenue for participating hotels.
 We offer our hotels the following: